 - soup with beetroots + croquettes with cabbage and mushrooms and salad

 - soup with pearl barley and mushrooms + potato pancakes with vegetable sauce

 This place is brand new and it was just finished when we arrived.
 Inside there is a large kitchen where meals are prepared, as well as a restaurant area for guests.
 You can meet there with friends from other tents and spend time together or eat meals.
 The interior is really beautifully decorated: brick walls, raw wood elements, plants hanging from the ceiling and bulbs with pleasant warm light.

-Next to the kitchen there are fridges with various drinks: beers and lemonades.
+Next to the kitchen, there are fridges with various drinks: beers and lemonades.
 Additionally, you can buy wines from local producers and snacks, such as fair-trade chocolate.
-The restaurant also has a toilet and a tablet with sound system which you can use to play music.
+The restaurant also has a toilet and a tablet with a sound system which you can use to play music.
 It has a great vibe and we spend there some amazing time together.

 This place is perfect if you want to rent all the tents and spend some time together with your buddies, for example in the evenings.